jeyries/jeyries.github.io/_posts/2018-10-13-pimp-my-app-part-7-mvvm.md

 date: 2018-10-13
 ---

+MVC (Model - View - Controller) is a good and mature paradigm.
+Usually this is a good starting point for a new screen.
+However, as view complexity increase over time, it is sometimes good to extract some of the presentation logic of the view controller into an other object, the view model.

 # MVVM

 Model - View - View Model

+Benefits:
 - reduce view controller size
 - improve testability

-Here is a brief summary:

-MVC (Model - View - Controller) is a good and mature paradigm.
-Usually this is a good starting point for a new screen.
-However, as view complexity increase over time, it is sometimes good to extract some of the presentation logic of the view controller into an other object, the view model.
-As the name implies it is a model which purpose is to compute and store all the information needed for the view: strings or attributed strings for label, provide image for image view, etc ..
+As the name implies the view model is a model which purpose is to compute and store all the information needed for the view: strings or attributed strings for label, provide image for image view, etc ..
 This paradigm is called MVVM (Model - View - ViewModel)